dot-microservices/dot/README.md

     npm i --save node-dot

+You can still clone this repository and make use of it yourself.

+    git clone git@github.com:Dvs-Bilisim/dot.git
+    cd dot
+    npm i
+    npm test

 ## Components

 There are 2 simple components:

 - **Server  :** ~100 LOC, extends Base (~50 LOC)
 - **Client  :** ~150 LOC, extends Base (~50 LOC)

+*Documentation lines are not included to LOC values.*

 *Server* will automatically manage routing between client and *Service* instances.
 String responses are reserved for errors.
 If you send a string back, it means that an error occured.